mqvallieres/mqvlab_website/content/about.en.md

 **On the daily:**
 Always smiling and lively, except when I'm coding.
 Fun fact: I developed a real passion for hospital gastronomy… except for liver with sausages…

-**About my work:**
-Newly introduced to the field of research, I find in this sector the opportunity to contribute to advancing knowledge on cancer, leaving a mark through concrete projects carried out in collaboration with multidisciplinary teams.

 ### Alumni